 Actionable insights allow managers to increase supply-chain efficiency, reduce downtime, and improve key financials measures.
 The consultancy McKinsey & Company estimates that improving production efficiency by a mere 10% can generate up to $260m of incremental profit at a medium-sized brownfield asset.

 From 2003 to 2010, the fatality rate for oil and gas extraction employees was 7 times greater than the rate for all U.S. industries.
 Small gas leaks may be unnoticeable to on-site staff but pose serious and sometimes fatal health risks.
 As drilling and production are often performed in hazardous or extreme environments, a lack of timely or reliable communication infrastructure can hinder critical communication between staff and pose significant threats to employee safety.

-Arundo's Q Insight analyzes stored operational data for root causes, generating actionable tasks for future safety protocol.
+Arundo's Fabric analyzes stored operational data for root causes, generating actionable tasks for future safety protocol.
 By automating process steps in day-to-day operations and improving production flow analytics, managers can further enhance safety to all stakeholders by eliminating human error.

 Critical vessel equipment is currently repaired only after failure or at routine time-based schedules.
 It can cost over $100,000 per day to have a vessel offline, with additional costs due to equipment order delays and lost revenues.